Skip to main content

 What makes the maintenance engineering function critical to Baxter’s manufacturing operations?

 You could probably describe the engineering team as the ‘go-to team’ because we collaborate and support most other teams on site.
-Whether that’s attending breakdowns to machinery, problem-solving a quality issue, or assisting the projects team with a new installation.
-We interact and support most individuals on site.
-The highly skilled individuals that make up the team are crucial to the manufacturing ability of the business.
+Whether that’s attending to breakdowns in machinery, solving a quality issue, or assisting the project team with a new installation.
+We interact and support most individuals on-site.
+The highly skilled individuals who comprise the team are crucial to the business's manufacturing capabilities.

 How do you foster innovation and adaptability within your team, traits you likely honed in the forces?